shawnchin/objmap/README.md

 ObjectMap
 =========

-Object Mapper allows a library store and lookup internal objects using int-based keys.
+Object Mapper allows one to store objects within a hash table and access them using int-based keys.
 This provides an implementation of opaque objects with the following pros and cons:

 Pros:
 - Object handles returned to users are integer based which makes it more